ddevilbissjr/miracosta-cs113/src/main/java/HW6_RecursionTrees/README.md

 ![Image of tree for problem 3A](doc/problemImages/problem3A.png)

-`insert answers here`
+`No. Yes.
+No.`

 ![Image of tree for problem 3B](doc/problemImages/problem3B.png)

-`insert answers here`
+`No. Yes.
+Yes.`

-4. For the binary trees shown below, indicat whether each tree is full, perfect, complete, or none of the above (note that a tree could be more than one of these!)
+4. For the binary trees shown below, indicate whether each tree is full, perfect, complete, or none of the above (note that a tree could be more than one of these!)

 ![Image of tree for problem 4A](doc/problemImages/problem4A.png)